+- Peter Adrian, Solid Waste Agency of Lake County

 - Scott Cassell, Product Stewardship Institute

 - Christina Seibert, APTIM

 - Andrea Dierich, DuPage County

 - Sydney Harris, Product Stewardship Institute

 - Jenny Hinton, Peoria Disposal Company

 - Joy Hinz, DuPage County

 - Marta Keane, Will County

-- Benjamin Krumstock, Illinois Food Scrap Coalition
+- Benjamin Krumstok, Illinois Food Scrap Coalition

 - Liz Kunkle, Go Green Illinois

 - Wilson Mora, City of Chicago

 - Rose Naseef, SCARCE

 - Katie Neary, Lakeshore Recycling Services

+- Michael Timpane, Resource Recycling Systems

 - Dave Van Vooren, Solid Waste Agency of North Cook County

-- II.
+II.
 Background

 Public Act 97-853 (HB 4986 - May), which was signed into law in July 2012 and took effect in January 2013, created the "Task Force on the Advancement of Materials Recycling," with the purpose of reviewing the current status of recycling and solid waste management in Illinois.
 That task force consisted of 21 members from a variety of stakeholder groups with interests related to waste management public policy.
 The task force considered county recycling and waste management planning; current and potential policies and strategies for waste reduction, reuse, recycling, and composting; funding for oversight and regulation (at the State and local levels) of waste management activities; funding for support (at the State and local levels) for the advancement of waste reduction, reuse, recycling, and composting efforts, as well as proper household hazardous waste management; the extent to which materials with economic value were lost to landfilling; and recommendations to reduce such losses through waste reduction and to maximize the productive use of these valuable materials through reuse, recycling, and composting.
 The final report of that task force was presented to Governor Pat Quinn and the 98th Illinois General Assembly in January of 2015.
-The primary approved recommendations included in that report a broadly outlined below.
+The primary approved recommendations included in that report are broadly outlined below.
 Complete, specific recommendations and their rationale can be found in the 2015 task force report.